Undergraduate International Applicants

 - Grade/Mark sheets, or attested copies reflecting dates of attendance (month +year), classes, grades, rank and graduation (Required for ALL high schools and post-secondary education)

-- Only originals or certified copies accepted
+- Originals or certified copies must accompany an evaluation

 - Transcripts must be in English or Translated to English

 - Official English proficiency score – Applicants whose native language is not English must meet the UIS English Proficiency Admission Requirements:

 Test/Method Score iTEP Academic Plus Level 4.0 TOEFL 61 iBT IELTS 5.0 Pearson Test of English 50 ELS Level 112 Graduated from and attended a U.S. high school 3 or more years Obtained a U.S. associate’s degree or higher GPA of 2.00 or better on a 4.00 scale